-In spite of the fact that they are commonly known as “man’s best friend,” dogs can attack.
+Despite the fact that they are commonly called “man’s best friend,” dogs can attack.
 They are animals, subject to instinct and to abuse or improper training by their owners.
-According to the Centers for Disease Control and Prevention (CDC), approximately 4.7 million dog bites occur in the U.S. each year.
+According to the Centers for Disease Control and Prevention (CDC), about 4.7 million dog bites occur in the U.S. each year.
 800,000 of these attacks require medical attention.
 386,000 require emergency treatment and approximately 16 lead to the death of the victim.
 In view of these statistics, it is easy to see why dog bites are such an important area of our firm’s practice.
 Napoli Shkolnik PLLC has a skilled team of dog bite lawyers representing those who have been bitten or otherwise injured by dogs, helping them seek justice and financial compensation for the injuries they have suffered.

 Tips for Avoiding an Attack

 There are several steps you can take both as a dog owner and as a person dealing with an unfamiliar dog in order to reduce the likelihood of an attack.
-Most of these principles are based upon the fact that dogs are animals that may give in to instinct in certain scenarios.
+Most of these principles are based upon the fact that dogs are animals that may act on instinct in certain scenarios.

 - If you are considering getting a dog, do your research.

 - Ask your veterinarian or other professional about the types of breeds that will be suitable for your particular lifestyle, including where you live and whether you have children.

 - Spend time with a dog before purchasing or adopting it.
 This is particularly true with adolescent or adult dogs.